MARINE CORPS AIR STATION BEAUFORT, S.C. --

 The 3rd annual Air Station Energy Fair was held at the Officers’ Club, Oct.
 13.

-MARINE CORPS AIR STATION BEAUFORT, S.C. -- The event featured demonstrations that displayed efforts made on the Air Station to increase energy productivity and decrease usage.
+The event featured demonstrations that displayed efforts made on the Air Station to increase energy productivity and decrease usage.

 “The entire event was used to raise energy awareness and showcase what has been done and is being done,” said Neil Tisdale, the utilities director and energy usage manager for the Air Station.